tensory/airportstatus/README.md

 Main screen
 -----------
-As the app loads, it will detect the user's location and default the view to a local airport.
+As the app loads, it attempts to perform a search for the last airport viewed.
+If this has not been saved, the user is redirected to the textual search interface.

-This behavior will change before the next version, so that the first view is a search interface.

 App activities
 --------------